alfaindomart/MS-To-Do-Clone/pseudo.md

     -Todo:
         - each todo can be moved to other projects
         - todo can be checked/completed, add importance, deleted, change name, add reminder, add due date, add repeat, add file, add note, and add steps
-        - todo creation date can be seen
+DONE    - todo creation date can be seen
         - clicking on todo show a right side menu

 todo: {